 Quantitative estimates of the value of open government data

-There is a wide range of the quantitative estimates of the value of open government data across the world, depending on the aspect of open government data measured, methodologies, and assumptions used.
+There is a wide range of quantitative estimates of the value of open government data across the world, depending on the aspect of open government data measured, methodologies, and assumptions used.

 Globally, the potential economic value to be enabled through open data—including government and private sources—is estimated to be up to $4 trillion per annum.
-In Australia, a recent study by Lateral Economics based on the McKinsey work estimates that the current (rather than potential) aggregate direct and indirect value of open government data is up to $25 billion per annum, or approximately 1.6% of GDP in 2014.
+In Australia, a recent study by Lateral Economics based on McKinsey work estimates that the current (rather than potential) aggregate direct and indirect value of open government data is up to $25 billion per annum, or approximately 1.6% of GDP in 2014.

-This section explores the estimates of open government data value in Australia, as well as international estimates in countries like UK, US, and New Zealand, and aims to provide an understanding why estimates in each country differ due to a number of factors.
+This section explores the estimates of open government data value in Australia, as well as international estimates in countries like the UK, the US, and New Zealand, and aims to provide an understanding why estimates in each country differ due to a number of factors.

 Australia: Economy-wide quantitative estimates